filecoin-project/venus/venus-shared/api/chain/v1/method.md

 ```

 ### StateGetAllocationForPendingDeal
 StateGetAllocationForPendingDeal returns the allocation for a given deal ID of a pending deal.
+Returns nil if
+pending allocation is not found.

 Perms: read